 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
 YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award.

 The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth succeed.
 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected person, or even a young person themselves.
-Nominations are accepted between October 1 and November 15 and the winners are presented their awards at the Annual Meeting of the Association in December.
-Check back in October to submit your nomination.
+Nominations are generally accepted between October 15 and November 15 each year and the winners are presented their awards at the Annual Meeting of the Association on the first Friday in December.
 Remember, you must be a current YIPA member to submit a nomination.

 We honor the 2017 Friends of Youth Leadership Award winners